Remember when we bought House #3? It’s now rented! Let’s see if this deal is hot or not.

 “Then why do you include a ‘management’ line-item?”

-That’s active income I pay myself for the time I spend managing the property.
-It’s different than the passive income I earn from the investment.
+The management fee is active income I pay myself for the time I spend managing the property.
+It’s a radically different beast than the passive income I earn from the investment.

-Too many rookie real estate investors conflate ‘paying themselves’ with ‘profit.’
-You can’t pay yourself $0, pay someone else a fair wage, and compare the two.
+Rookie real estate investors conflate ‘paying themselves’ with ‘profit.’
+You can’t pay yourself $0, pay someone else a a fair wage, and make an apples-to-apples comparison.

 Every investment must allow me to make a profit after paying myself.
 That way, I can remove myself from the equation and the numbers will stay the same.
 Remember, the goal is financial freedom, not a lifetime job.